khanrn/fnugg/README.md

 ### Data Abstraction Layer
 Data abstraction layer is used here to separate the data source from the main modules.
 For this the `Fnugg\Data\Fetch` module has been used implementing `Fnugg\Data\Data` interface.
 Anyone can swap the `$fetch` object by passing another object of type `\Fnugg\Data\Data` using the `fnugg_fetch_object` filter hook and the other modules will never know that happened.
 Because they only recognize an object of `\Fnugg\Data\Data` type.

+### Caching Mechanism
+For caching mechnism the WordPress transient API has been used here as transient underneath uses object caching if object caching is configured.
+And for creating transient key SHA-256 has has been used, cause the option name can contain only 172 characters as some room needed for the prefix [`_transient_timeout_`](https://github.com/WordPress/wordpress-develop/blob/de330964b1f595b1c2879beb28414bd5854ec025/src/wp-includes/option.php#L878) while creating the transient.
+Therefore it's better to use a hash of 64 characters as a transient key.

 ## License
 Copyright (c) 2021 [CodeMascot](https://www.codemascot.com/) AKA [Khan Mohammad R.](https://www.codemascot.com/)